-Other than year one, I've achieved this while spending only about 1 day per month in the garden.
+Other than year one, and a week or so each spring, I've achieved this while spending only about 1 day per month in the garden.

 That's because I took the initial time to prepare the soil properly, and since then, have partnered with nature to do a lot of the work.